What is the Visa Waiver Program?

-- Individuals who have traveled to Iran, Iraq, Libya, Somalia, Sudan, Syria or Yemen on or after 1 March 2011 or those who are dual citizens of Iran, Iraq, Sudan or Syria are no longer eligible for ESTA and must apply for a visa to visit the U.S. for tourism or business purposes.
+- Individuals who have traveled to Iran, Iraq, Libya, North Korea, Somalia, Sudan, Syria or Yemen on or after 1 March 2011 or those who are current or previous dual citizens of Iran, Iraq, North Korea, Sudan or Syria may no longer be eligible for ESTA and should consider applying for a visa to visit the U.S. if their ESTA is denied.

 For more information on ESTA applicant requirements, visit the following page: ESTA Requirements